neccam/nslt/README.md

 # Neural Sign Language Translation

-This repo containts the training and evalution code of Sign2Text for translation sign langauge videos to spoken language sentences.
-For the other setups, namely Gloss2Text, Sign2Gloss2Text, Sign2Gloss -> Gloss2Text...
+This repo containts the training and evalution code of Sign2Text setup for translation sign langauge videos to spoken language sentences.

 This code is based on [an earlier version of Luong et al.'s Neural Machine Translation Tutorial](https://github.com/tensorflow/nmt/tree/tf-1.2).